ceres-solver/ceres-solver/docs/source/building.rst

     endif()

 .. code-block:: cmake

-    :caption: Importing Ceres in FooConfig.cmake using CMake 3.x style
+    # Importing Ceres in FooConfig.cmake using CMake 3.x style.
+    #
     # In CMake v3.x, the find_dependency() macro exists to forward the REQUIRED
     # / QUIET parameters to find_package() when searching for dependencies.
     #